Dushman (TV series): Production

-The project was first announced by Afgan in an interview where she revealed that one of her upcoming series is titled Dushman which is directed by Abdullah Badini and written by Ali Moeen, and she will play the role of a powerful Saraiki head of the clan.
+The project was first announced by Afgan in an interview where she revealed that one of her upcoming series is titled Dushman which is directed by Abdullah Badini and written by Ali Moeen, and she will play the role of Malkani Bibi, a powerful Saraiki head of the clan.
+The role was earlier offered to Shagufta Ijaz and Sania Saeed, who both rejected it.
 The principal photography started in Bahawalpur in 2020.
 In a conservation with DAWN Images, Afgan told that the series is developed by Fawad Chaudhry, who worked hard for the PTV's revival.
-An accidental on the set led to the death of the series cinematographeemr Sarfaraz Ahmed.
-It marked actres Naila Jaffri's last appearance before her death due to Ovarian cancer in July 2021.
-According to Muhammad, the series took 3 years to complete.
+An accident on the set led to the death of the series' cinematographer Sarfaraz Ahmed.
+It marked actress Naila Jaffri's last on-screen appearance before her death due to Ovarian cancer in July 2021.
+According to Mohammad, the series took 3 years to complete.

 Reception

 The acting performances of the actors was especially praised by the critics.
-Youline Magazine praised the Moeen's writing and performances of the actors, except of Ansari.
+Youlin Magazine praised the Moeen's writing and performances of the actors, except of Ansari.
 The reviewer criticised her nasal voice and her badly delivered dialogues.